serolrom/Sergio/README.md

 Enough for a 'home page'.
 Next is (that is, there _will_ be) a link pointing to some more content.
 I found that blogs don't work for me, so I'll post whatever content I feel like publishing, not necessarily fitting tags like _blog, journal, gallery_, etc...

 Thanks for dropping by!
 _Sergio_

-_This entry was last modified on 2019-07-04_
+_This entry was created using GitHub Pages, last modified on 2019-07-04_
 _All rights reserved_